Here are some tips on how to find, understand, and use data reported from infrastructure integrations.

 Create alert conditions

-To create an alert condition for integration data in Infrastructure, Go to infrastructure.newrelic.com, choose an integration, and then select an available alert option.
-For more information, see Infrastructure and Alerts.
+To create an alert condition for integration data in infrastructure, Go to one.newrelic.com > Infrastructure, choose an integration, and then select an available alert option.
+For more information, see Infrastructure and alerts.